NexPlayer/iOS-SDK/properties.md

 ### enum NXBufferingState

-This enumeration defines the possible buffering state forNXBufferingState.
+This enumeration defines the possible buffering state for NXBufferingState.

 ### enum NXCEA608Channel